-For our younger children, the 2's group, we will have two teachers for a group of 8 children.
-For the older three year olds we will have two teachers for a group of 12, and a teacher who will assist with the older group if needed.
+For our younger children, the 2's group, we have two teachers for a group of 8 children.
+For the 3's class we have three teachers for a group of 12.
 We also have cluster classes in music, gym, and art with additional teachers.

 Do you provide potty training?

-We are happy to encourage potty use in our school if your child is potty trained or starting that process.
+We do not require children to be potty-trained, but are happy to encourage potty use in our school if your child is starting that process.
 We want to support your goals in this process and will partner with you if your child has had success at home using the potty.
 However, while we are happy to support the goals for your child in that area, if we see regression we may ask parents to provide us with pull-ups or trainers.

 Do you go on field trips?